getsentry/sentry-github-actions-app/README.md

 Here's a list of benefits you will get if you use this project:

 - Visualize a Github job and the breakdown per step
+  - For instance, it makes it easy to see what percentage of the jobs are dedicated to set up versus running tests
 - Create CI alerts
   - For instance, if your main branch has a failure rate above a certain threshold
+  - Notice when `on: schedule` workflows fail which currently Github does not make it easy to notice
 - Create widgets and dashboards showing your CI data
-  - For instance, slowest jobs, most failing jobs, jobs requirying re-runs, repos consuming most CI
+  - For instance you can show: slowest jobs, most failing jobs, jobs requirying re-runs, repos consuming most CI
   - Some of the main tags by which you can slice the data: workflow file, repo, branch, commit, job_status, pull_request, run_attempt

 ## Do you want to try this?

+**NOTE**: If we invested a bit more on this project we would reduce the following steps to just install this Github App and add this configuration file somewhere to be determined.

 Steps to follow: